clojurewerkz/cassaforte.docs/articles/cql.md

 This will return next page in the desired order.

-Cassaforte provides a convenience function `clojurewerkz.cassaforte.cql/iterate-table`, which uses lazy sequences to implement the algorithm described above.
+Cassaforte provides a convenience function `clojurewerkz.cassaforte.iterate-table`, which uses lazy sequences to implement the algorithm described above.

 In the example below, we iterate over `users` collection, using `name`